rclone/rclone/docs/content/ftp.md

 Maximum time to wait for data connection closing status.

+Properties:

 - Config:      shut_timeout
 - Env Var:     RCLONE_FTP_SHUT_TIMEOUT
 - Type:        Duration
 - Default:     1m0s

+#### --ftp-ask-password

+Allow asking for FTP password when needed.

+If this is set and no password is supplied then rclone will ask for a password

+Properties:

+- Config:      ask_password
+- Env Var:     RCLONE_FTP_ASK_PASSWORD
+- Type:        bool
+- Default:     false

 #### --ftp-encoding

-This sets the encoding for the backend.
+The encoding for the backend.

 See the [encoding section in the overview](/overview/#encoding) for more info.

+Properties:

 - Config:      encoding
 - Env Var:     RCLONE_FTP_ENCODING